Asian movies to look out for at the 74th Cannes Film Festival 2021

+Have you been following the Cannes Film Festival 2021?
+Have you noticed a fair share of Asian movies competing?

 With many movies stalled and film festivals cancelled due to the COVID-19 pandemic, the lockdowns and restrictions haven’t been easy on movie industries globally.
 The Cannes Film Festival, too, has made a comeback this year and is being held in July instead of its usual time in May.
-And, by the looks of it, this year’s Cannes paints a promising picture when it comes to Asian movies.
+And, by the looks of it, this Cannes 2021 paints a promising picture when it comes to Asian movies.
+Here are the Asian movies to check out.

-It’s a proud moment for India as Rahul Jain makes his Cannes debut with Invisible Demons — a documentary showing a grim reality of Delhi as it finds itself trapped in the clutches of environmental degradation.
-Rehana Maryam Noor, another film from the Indian subcontinent, traces the journey of its eponymous lead as she chooses to fight evil instead of bowing down.

-The National Film Development Corporation (NFDC) will also be presenting a few projects at the Cannes Film Market, in hopes of finding co-producers and financers.
-Some of the films are Moving Bangladesh, Dengue, Rasa, Kuhiro Pariko Sahar, Last Time on Earth, Ghol, and Second Chance.

 Emergency Declaration